26wickhm/Wickham-Marisol-portfolio/self-catheterization-aid.md

   - Some psychiatric medication effects

 **This is all of the documentation specifically about the self catheterization aid.
-If wanting to see full documentation page about all of my work in this class, please click here.
+If wanting to see full documentation page about all of my work in this class, please click here: **[Documentation](documentation.md)**
 ### Self-Catheterization Aid Development Log (Expanded)

 **12/1/25-12/5/25**